What is a Valve Positioner?

 - Input signal: 4–20 mA electrical signal

-- Output: Pneumatic signal to actuator
+- Output: Pneumatic signal to the actuator

 3. Smart / Digital Positioner (HART, Fieldbus)

-- Features: Self-calibration, diagnostics, remote monitoring
+- Features: Self-calibration, advanced diagnostics, and remote monitoring capabilities.

 4. Rotary Positioner

-- Feedback: Rotary shaft position sensor
+- Feedback: Utilizes a rotary shaft position sensor.

 5. Linear Positioner

-- Feedback: Linear stem position sensor
+- Feedback: Utilizes a linear stem position sensor.

 Rotary vs Linear Positioner Key Differences